-The results concerning precipitation are represented in Figure 8.
-Since precipitation over the catchment area of the Baltic Sea would affect sea-level only after some lag, we investigated, for each season separately, the correlations between precipitation

-30 in the previous season and tide gauge residuals.
+The results concerning precipitation are presented in Fig. 8.
+Since precipitation over the catchment area of the Baltic Sea would affect sea level only after some lag, we investigated the correlations between precipitation in the previous season and tide gauge residuals for each season separately.
 This correlation is based on decadal trend time series.

-The results, for the CRU precipitation data set, are represented in Figure 8.
+The results for the CRU precipitation data set are presented in Fig. 8.